Theoretical Foundations of Conformal Prediction: Computational shortcuts for full conformal prediction

 In other words, if we observe that $y^{(m)}$ needs to be included in the prediction interval $\cC(X_{n+1})$, then we also include any value $y$ that lies in between grid points $y^{(m-1)}$ and $y^{(m)}$, and any value $y$ that lies in between grid points $y^{(m)}$ and $y^{(m+1)}$, since we are not certain of where the true boundary of the set lies.
 (For completeness, we can define $y^{(0)}=-\infty$ and $y^{(M+1)}=+\infty$.)

 While this strategy generally works well in practice, we cannot verify a distribution-free guarantee for this approximate method.
-The reason is that the training data points $i=1,\dots,n$ and the test point $n+1$ are no longer being treated exchangeably: when computing our score functions, we use data points $(X_i,Y_i)$ for each training point $i=1,\dots,n$, but the test point $(X_{n+1},Y_{n+1})$ is never used, unless by coincidence we happen to have $Y_{n+1}=y^{(m)}$ for one of the preselected grid points.
-That is, we do not compute scores in a way that treats all the (training and test) data points symmetrically.
+The reason is that the training data points $i\in[n]$ and the test point $n+1$ are no longer being treated symmetrically: when computing our score functions, we use data points $(X_i,Y_i)$ for each training point $i\in[n]$, but the test point $(X_{n+1},Y_{n+1})$ is never used, unless by coincidence we happen to have $Y_{n+1}=y^{(m)}$ for one of the preselected grid points.

 \paragraph{Symmetry-preserving discretization.} The following result addresses this issue, by modifying the method to restore symmetry.
-At a high level, it works by discretizing all the points, not just the test point, thus yielding a symmetric algorithm. \begin{proposition} Let $y_1,\dots,y_M\in\cY$ be a prespecified collection of values and let $k:\cY\rightarrow[M]$ be any function.
+At a high level, it works by discretizing all the points, not just the test point, thus yielding a symmetric algorithm. \begin{proposition}[Coverage for discretized conformal prediction] Let $y_1,\dots,y_M\in\cY$ be a prespecified collection of values and let $k:\cY\rightarrow[M]$ be any function.
 (Intuitively, we think of this as a rounding function, where for an observed response $Y\in\cY$, the nearest grid point is $y_{k(Y)}$.)
 Let $s$ be a symmetric score function, and for each $m\in[M]$, define a function

 Define